RobAndorville/ADVL_Network_1/README.md

 The Andorville™ Network software is used by Andorville™ application cells to exchange information.
 The Network shows a list of available application cells and projects and a list of projects that are currently connected.

+For a description of the Network software, visit: http://www.andorville.com.au/AndorvilleNetwork.html
+For a description of the Andorville™ Multi-Cellular Software System, visit: http://www.andorville.com.au/index.html

 #### Installation Notes

 The setup files are contained in the zip file: Setup_ADVL_Network_1_0_1_22.Zip